HemangiVarkal/Ramses2VTKHDF/readme.md

 1. Lists available fields in snapshots
 2. Prints dataset info
 3. Performs a dry-run conversion
 4. Displays scalar/vector fields to be written

+You can specify an output directory in the example usage by setting `OUTPUT_DIR='your/path'`.

 ---